LazaUK/AIFoundry-PrivateAgents-Terraform/README.md

 ### Scenario C: BYO VNet and AI Search

 > [!NOTE]
-> **Sub-folder**: `/scenario_c`

-Capacity limitations or design constraints may require the use of resources across differenet Azure regions.
+> Capacity limitations or design constraints may require the use of resources across differenet Azure regions.
 This scenario contains Terraform templates for the Foundry project that utilises Azure AI Search located in another Azure region.

 Update terraform.tfvars: